abdeoliveira/snapxi/README.md

 `@snapdir = /.snapshots`.

 3. `@device = /dev/sd<x>` is your device.
-Note that `@device` is NOT a subvolume. the symbol `@` used here is part of Ruby's syntax for a certain kind of variable definition.
+Note that `@device` is NOT a subvolume.
+The symbol `@` used here is part of Ruby's syntax for a certain kind of variable definition.

 4. Yet, both `@root` and `@snapshots` subvolumes (following my suggestion but you may give any names you want) must lie in the same partition.